cfpb/design-system/docs/pages/variables.md

   is, but if needed can be overwritten by duplicating the variable in a `@key: value` format with a different value.
 This customized variable would be placed in the same file where this component’s less file is imported.
-Color variables referenced in comments are from cf-core cf-brand-colors.less.
+Color variables referenced in comments are from cf-core cf-brand-colors.scss.
 variation_groups:
   - variation_group_name: Buttons
     variations: